What is enduro?

 How to sign up?

-You can register to any (or all) races at www.enduromtbseries.pl.
+You can register to a race currently open at www.enduromtbseries.pl.
 After entering the data, you will be redirected to the Przelewy24 payment system.
 Posting the payment confirms your participation in the event and reserves a spot in the starting group of your choice.
 You better hurry!
 The number of entries is limited (usually 200-250 racers participate), and the purchase of a pre-sale package means a lower price.

 What are “starting groups” all about?